Pirates top Mets 4-1 after shoving match; Lindor injured

 “That was a huge out for him to keep his team in the game,” Nogowski said.
 “Reynolds hit a big home run.
 Frazier had his big hit.
 That’s the focus for me.”

 Frazier’s hit in the second opened the scoring.
-He and Reynolds became the first Pirates teammates to start in an All-Star Game on Tuesday since Barry Bonds and Bobby Bonilla in 1992.
+He and Reynolds became the first Pirates teammates to start in an All-Star Game on Tuesday since Barry Bonds and Andy Van Slyke in 1992.

 Chad Kuhl (3-5) got the win despite issuing five walks in five innings.
 He allowed one unearned run and two hits while striking out three.